-Paneer Lababdar is an easy-to-prepare, restaurant-style dish of paneer (cottage cheese cubes) in a creamy, mildly tangy and faintly sweet gravy.
+Paneer Lababdar is an easy-to-prepare, restaurant-style dish of paneer (Indian cottage cheese) in a creamy, mildly tangy and faintly sweet gravy.
 Onions, tomatoes, cashews and spices make this a rich, flavorful and delicious recipe.
 This vegetarian Paneer Lababdar recipe is also naturally gluten-free.

 Table of Contents